 Frequently Asked Questions

-Our Department defines health services research broadly, to encompass research into the social determinants of population health as well as research into cost, quality and policy aspects of the provision of medical services, prevention and health education.
+We define health services research broadly, to encompass research into the social determinants of population health as well as research into cost, quality and policy aspects of the provision of medical services, prevention and health education.
 Health services research is the process of generating new knowledge and understanding through development of new theory and empirical evidence, as well as the original synthesis of existing theory and evidence, regarding one or more of the following areas: